condense9/hark-lang/README.md

 execution.

-To achieve the same thing in Python, the framework would need to dump the entire Python VM state to disk, and then reload it at a later point -- I don't know Python internals well enough to do this, and it felt like a huge task.
+To achieve the same thing in Python, the framework would need to dump the entire Python VM state to disk, and then reload it at a later point -- this may be possible, but would certainly be non-trivial.
+An alternative approach would be to build a langauge on top of Python that looked similar to Python, but felt *wrong* because it was really faking things under the hood.

 **How is Teal like Go?**